Things to do in Bangkok with Kids

 Getting around Bangkok

-Bangkok travel with kids is actually pretty easy.
+Travelling around Bangkok with kids is actually pretty easy.
 The city has an excellent public transport system with the Skytrain (a monorail that connects most tourist areas) an MRT (underground/subway) and a network of boats plying the Chao Praya River.

 We mostly travelled around using the Skytrain.
 The trains run from 6am-midnight daily, and with just two lines on the network it is easy to navigate.